Why you need an EPC (Energy Certificate)

 The specific time that the requirement is triggered means that an EPC must be made available to any prospective buyer or tenant at the earliest opportunity – before entering into a contract, when written information about the building is given to someone who requests it and when the building is viewed by a prospective buyer or tenant.

 However, it is chiefly the building owner’s responsibility as landlord or seller to provide an EPC and not doing so could lead to the Local Authority Building Control department seeking enforcement action against you as well as risking a fine of between £500 and £5,000.
-For landlords, there is even more reason to act as soon as possible – in April 2018, no property with a minimum energy performance rating below E shall be capable of being let.
+For landlords, this is particularly important as, since April 2018, no property with a minimum energy performance rating below E is allowed to be let.

 Penalties and Fixed Notices